pedrobzz/electron-react-template/README.md

 - **Easy to create new** **Windows (Including Transparent):**

-    Easy to Create Transparent Windows.
-Using the “openWindow” event (Example on src/modules/Home), you can easily manage how your window will open, using the BrowserSettings, and which page it will open.
+    Using the "openWindow" event (Example in src/modules/Home), you can easily manage how your window will open, using BrowserSettings, and which page will open.
 For example, if you want to create a transparent window, you can do the following:

     ```tsx
     const options: Electron.BrowserWindowConstructorOptions = {